jhpyle/docassemble/_docs/fields.md

 ### <a name="skip undefined"></a>Ensuring variables are defined first

-By default, when a `review` block encounters and undefined variable, it does not seek out its definition.
-This is so you can have a single review block that is used throughout your interview (or a section of your interview), where the user only sees that fields that have already been asked about.
+By default, when a `review` screen encounters and undefined variable, it does not seek out its definition.
+This is so you can have a single `review` screen that is used throughout an interview (or a section of an interview), where the user only sees that fields that have already been asked about.

-If you would like to use the functionality of a `review` block, but you want all the variables to be defined first, set `skip undefined` to `False`:
+If you would like to use the functionality of a `review` screen, but you want all the variables to be defined first, set `skip undefined` to `False`: